approov/quickstart-nativescript/approov-service-native/ios/ApproovServiceNative/README.md

 This is provided as an Xcode project that builds a `.framework`.
 It is necessary to build a `.framework` for both real devices and simulators, and to then manually create a `.xcframework` to be used in the plugin itself.

 Note that this project contains a reference to the `Approov.xcframework` SDK that is placed at `src/platforms/ios`.
-This must contain `bitcode` and this library is also built with bitcode support.

 ## Building
 - Open the project at `approov-service-native/ios/ApproovServiceNative.xcodeproj`